Chok Yue Zan Divulges The Memories of His Childhood’s Lost Paradise

 Simultaneously, I planned another series as well.
 This is a project focused on how technology today affects our life and memory.
 This is an interactive work with people who are using smartphone.
 Smartphones have become such an important necessity in our daily lives.
 A big issues to tackle today is how information is recorded with smartphone photography.

-Memory always is at the center of my art.
+Memory always is at the centre of my art.
 It’s all about original stories happening in our journey.
 I believe everyone has a unique memory in their heart.

 Does the art of Chinese contemporary artist Zhang Xiaogang and his extensive work on “bloodlines and family memories” resonates in you, and if so how?